Jen Christiansen: Education

 Christiansen earned an undergraduate degree in Geology and Studio Art at Smith College.
 Afterwards, she continued her education at a one-year natural science illustration graduate program at the University of California Santa Cruz.

 Work

-Ed Bell (director of the Scientific American) met Christiansen on a visit he took to the University of California, Santa Cruz's program.
+Ed Bell (director of Scientific American) met Christiansen on a visit he took to the University of California, Santa Cruz's program.

 In 1996, Christiansen took an internship at the Scientific American in which she learned about publishing for about 8 months.

 Directly after her internship, Christiansen was placed as the assistant art director for about 2 years.

 Afterwards, Christiansen moved to Washington DC to become the assistant art director at National Geographic in 1998 for a few years.

 For the following 4 years, Christiansen then took on freelancing as a science communicator where she often took on work for the Scientific American.

 She returned to the Scientific American in 2007 where she now focuses on print and large features as the senior graphics editor.
 She also reviews the magazines text and determines how to translate it into visuals while also critiquing the text from time to time.